yurt-page/cgi-oauth/README.md

 Then open https://example.com/auth.html in browser.

 ## TODO

- [ ] Check `exp` field
+ * [ ] Check `exp` field
- [ ] More lightweight grant flow when id_token is kept on UI but a separate signed ticket_token only with `sub` is sent to backend.
+ * [ ] More lightweight grant flow when id_token is kept on UI but a separate signed ticket_token only with `sub` is sent to backend.
 Thus Backend knows that user is authenticated but don't know any it's details.
- [ ] A native binary which is faster than jose that verifies id_token signature [ ] Support of any OIDC server that has /.well-known/openid-configuration
+ * [ ] A native binary which is faster than jose that verifies id_token signature.
+ * [ ] jwt-decode RSA check signature without OpenSSL tool (or at least directly use libopenssl).
+OpenWwt switched to WolfSSL.
+ * [ ] Convert `rpcd/oauth` to C for best performance (but this may increase size)
+ * [ ] Support of any OIDC server that has /.well-known/openid-configuration

 ## License
 [0BDSD](https://opensource.org/licenses/0BSD) (similar to Public Domain)